-Our morality is based on personal intuitions before ideals.
-The little child already builds it without having received instructions on this subject.
-Advantage: every human is the owner of his morals, adjusts it to the vagaries and refines it as well as a locomotor gesture.
-Disadvantage: social life requires an inobstructible consensus with such a diversity of personal morals.
+Our morality rests on intuition before the ideal.
+The little child is already building it without having received instructions on this subject.
+Advantage: every human owns her morality, adjusts it to hazards and personalizes it to her environment.
+Disadvantage: life in society imposes a difficult consensus with such a diversity of individual morals.

 In search of a fundamental moral principle

 1) Let’s get on board the trolleyology with David Edmonds, author of Would you kill the Fat Man?
 He details variants of the trolley problem, its philosophical interpretations, and its connections with the neurosciences of morality.
 Appear choices made personally by the philosophers summoned but no normative theory.
 Is it a preserve that must continue to be protected?
 Is morality an endangered species?
 Or can the T<>D, soliTary vs soliDary conflict, serve as a common thread?